Jump to section

 Sumitomo Corporation Group implements strict measures to prevent bribery, inappropriate payments, and all other forms of corruption.
 Specifically, we have established the "Rules for Prevention of Bribery of Public Officials", which regulate the provision of entertainment, gifts, invitations and donations to domestic and foreign public officials as well as the selection of service providers (suchasagents, consultants or other business intermediaries).
 We extend these rules to overseas offices and Group companies and we also offer ongoing employee education and work constantly to prevent bribery and corruption.

-Our "Sumitomo Corporation Group Anti-Corruption Policy", which summarizes the Group’s principles and policies outlined above, sets out the Group’s basic principles in this area and explains our anti-bribery system and our initiatives for the prevention of briberyto our business partners including service providers, and request their understanding and cooperation.
+Our "Sumitomo Corporation Group Anti-Corruption Policy", which summarizes the Group’s principles and policies outlined above, sets out the Group’s basic principles in this area and explains our anti-bribery system and our initiatives for the prevention of bribery to our business partners including service providers, and request their understanding and cooperation.

 Protected ethics advice and reporting mechanisms